-THES BUSER Ed Ed lucation Opportunity to correct the problem The following tasks or requirements s need to be c completed t by to correct the problem.
-En schoo blic Schools Task Name/Course Requirement/Course Outcome Percentag e Weighting Date Task Initially Due Action Required by Student Date to be Complet ed by Brolga Crescent Green Valley, N.S.W 2168 Telephone: 9607 7766 9607 7222 Facsimile: 9607 2277 James Busby High School Principal O. Bartolillo B.A.
-Dip Ed P.O Box 1616 Green Valley, NSW 2168 amesbusby-h school@det.nsw.edu.au Research Essay: Rome: The Julio-Claudians and the Roman Empire AD 14 - 69 15% 16/3/201 8 must reattempt the research essay by the revised due date 6/6/2018 Mr and Mrs Action by parent/guardian · and encourage and support him to ourse require carry out the ments, we e required request that you discuss this matte actions.
-If you have any questions r with him, about this Friday, 18th May 2018 Dear Mr and Mrs Please complete the acknowledg additional comments if you wish gement belov w and retu rn it to the school.
-Please feel fr ee to add - Non-completion of a Higher School Certificate Course This letter is to advi satisfactory completi se that your son, is in danger of not mee on of the Higher School Certificate course in 12 eting the requirements for not meeting course re Standards Authority (NESA) requires schools to issue stu quirements with official warnings in order to give them th of two course-specific warnings must be issued prior to being made. a opportunity to correct the - Teacher - Head Teac her Mr Froy Costa - Secondary Studies HT This is the 1st official above course. warning we have issued notifying you that is at t risk of not completing the Criteria for satisfactor y completion of a course For a student to satisf that the student has: actorily complete a course, NESA requires the principal to have sufficient evidence (a) followed the course developed or endorsed by NESA; and (b) applied him the course by the self with diligence and sustained effort to the set tasks a ne school; and and experiences provided in (c) achieved so me or all of the course outcomes. themselves at risk of r ed that a student has not met the course completion eceiving a determination of non-completion of course re to be listed on the student's Record of Achievement an equirements.
-This will mean rledgement of Official Warni return to the school office ng eligibility for the Higl assessment tasks tha ar School Certificate.
-In Year 12, students must m t contribute in excess of 50% of the available marks.
-Co fficient; tasks worth in excess of 50% must be completed nake a genuine attempt at empletion of tasks worthy of course co eived the letter dated Friday, 18th mpletion requirements for , ar nd am awa re that this is the official warning g. ̄ meeting one or more of these requirements.
-In particular and may a e that any course not satisfactorily affect the student's eligibility for the Higher Scho ol Certifica ite. hievement iardian's signature:signature: ate:ate:
+TTES BUSEL Livis Opportunity to correct the problem s need to be o completed i by to correct the problem.
+HE SCHOOL SOVERNMENT Education Public Schools Task Name/Course Requirement/Course Outcome Percentag e Weighting Date Task Initially Due Action Required by Student Date to be Complet ed by Brolga Crescent Green Valley, N.S.W 2168 Telephone: 9607 7766 9607 7222 Facsimile: 9607 2277 James Busby High School P.O.
+Box 1616 Green Valley, NSW 2168 Principal O. Bartolito B.A.
+Dip Ed Email jamesbusty-is school@ed.rsur.ebu au Research Essay: Rome: The Julio-Claudians and the Roman Empire AD 14 - 69 16/3/201 8 must reattempt the research essay by the revised due date 6/6/2018 Mr and Mrs Action by parent/guardian To support meeting the c and encourage and support him to matter, please contact ourse require carry out the ements, we e required request that you discuss this matte actions.
+If you have any questions r with him, about this Friday, 18th May 2018 Please complete the acknowledg additional comments if you wish gement belov w and retu rn it to the school.
+Please feel fr ee to add Dear Mr and Mrs OFFICIAL WARNING - Non-completion of a Higher School Certificate Course This letter is to advis satisfactory completion se that your son, is in danger of not meeting the requirements for on of the Higher School Certificate course in 12. not meeting course rea standards Authority (NESA) requires schools to issue students who are in danger of quirements with official warnings in order to give them the opportunity to correct the of two course-specific warnings must be issued prior to a final non-completion of being made. - Teacher - Head Teac her Mr Troy Costa - Secondary Studies HT This is the 1st official above course. warning we have issued notifying you that is at risk of not completing the Criteria for satisfactory / completion of a course that the student has: actorily complete a course, NESA requires the principal to have sufficient evidence course developed or endorsed by NESA; and (b) applied hims the course by th self with diligence and sustained effort to the set tasks and experiences provided in e school; and (c) achieved so me or all of the course outcomes. themselves at risk of r ad that a student has not met the course completion requirements, they place eceiving a determination of non-completion of course requirements.
+This will mean the listed on the student's accord of Achievement and may affect the student's wledgement of Official Warni e return to the school office ng eligibility for the High assessment tasks that res about on the student's record or Kulmerment and may anect the student s rer School Certificate.
+In Year 12, students must make a genuine attempt at contribute in excess of 50% of the available marks.
+Completion of tasks worthy of ficient; tasks worth in excess of 50% must be completed. course o eceived the letter dated Friday, 18th I completion requirements for , ar nd am awa re that this is the official warnin g. not currently assessment task by th meeting one or more of these requirements.
+In particular, he must reattempt the re revised due date. and may rare that any course not satisfactorily y affect the student's eligibility for the Guardian's signature: Higher Scho ol Certifica ate. hievement 's signature: late: